jacksonrayhamilton/bundlifier/README.md

 to work offline in some cases.
 Bundlifier makes it easy to integrate service worker caching into your application.

-Simply add `"sw": true` to `bundlifier.json` and all your CSS, JS, and other assets will be stored in an offline cache, and will be loaded from there on subsequent page loads, and will be updated lazily.
+Simply add `"sw": true` to `bundlifier.json`, and then (when building with the `--minify` flag), all your CSS, JS, and other assets will be stored in an offline cache, and will be loaded from there on subsequent page loads, and will be updated lazily.

 ```json
 {